 |TBD||NEP Application Start Date|

 |TBD||NEP Recipient Welcome Reception|

 Egg Farmers of Alberta initiated a review of the New Entrant Program in December 2015, soliciting feedback from a wide spectrum of over 100 stakeholders.
-The review was intended to evaluate the overall effectiveness of the NEP and its processes, to provide guidance to the EFA Board as they review and update the New Entrant Program.
+The review was intended to evaluate the overall effectiveness of the NEP and its processes, and to provide guidance to the EFA Board as they review and update the New Entrant Program.
 The NEP is currently under review, and EFA hopes to re-launch the NEP in 2018.

 For more details about the NEP review process and feedback, please read the New Entrant Program Review Summary.